Managing high calcium

 Your doctor will use your answers and test results to decide whether high calcium levels are causing your symptoms or whether they could be due to something else.

-The main aims of hypercalcaemia treatment are to lower the blood calcium levels and to relieve the symptoms.
+The main aims of treatment for hypercalcaemia are to lower the blood calcium levels and to relieve the symptoms.
 You will need treatment from your specialist.
 You may have to spend a day or two in hospital to get your calcium levels down.
-The main treatments for high calcium levels are
+The following treatments can be used for hypercalcaemia.

 Fluids through a drip help flush the extra calcium out of your system.
 Drinking plenty of fluid will help too, if you can manage it.